maratbn/microwizard/README.md

 The Datawire Microwizard is a sandbox tool for playing with microservices.
 It is a very basic reference architecture for building, deploying and fiddling about with microservices.

 At the moment we envision Microwizard as a Getting Started tool for developers that zero experience with microservice architectures.
 In its current state it's a great tool for getting your feet wet and seeing what the benefits of microservices.
 A common challenge that developers face in developing microservices is how to migrate from a monolith to a microservices architecture.
-The Playground is intended to serve as an example on how to add a single microservice to an existing monolith, enabling more rapid feature development.
+MicroWizard is intended to serve as an example on how to add a single microservice to an existing monolith, enabling more rapid feature development.

-The Playground uses an existing Ruby on Rails application named [Lobsters](https://github.com/jcs/lobsters) as an existing application, and adds functionality to the main application via a new Python microservice.
+By default, MicroWizard ships with and uses an existing Ruby on Rails application named [Lobsters](https://github.com/jcs/lobsters) as the demonstration monolith.
+In the example we add new functionality to the main application via a new Python microservice.

 # Requirements #